Former Star Tribune manager Maria Reeve named editor of Houston Chronicle

-HOUSTON — Maria Douglas Reeve has been promoted to editor of the Houston Chronicle after serving as managing editor of the daily for about 20 months, owner Hearst Corp. announced Tuesday.
+HOUSTON — Former Star Tribune manager Maria Douglas Reeve has been promoted to editor of the Houston Chronicle after serving as managing editor of the daily for about 20 months, owner Hearst Corp. announced Tuesday.

 She succeeds Steve Riley, who announced his retirement in March.